 The Real Estate Section at Blakinger Thomas, PC will be watching developments in zoning law closely.
 Zoning law is a changing landscape and zoning ordinances are lengthy documents, and an understanding of how both work together is often needed in order to make a meaningful determination about what uses are permitted in a particular zoning district.
 An attorney with experience representing clients in zoning matters is best suited to reviewing a zoning ordinance to determine if a short-term rental is a permitted use for a particular property.

-This article is written by Seth W. Hiller, an associate attorney at Blakinger Thomas practicing in the areas of Real Estate, Land Use and Business law.
-If you have any questions about this topic or other land use related issues, please contact Seth at email@example.com or 717-509-7268.
+This article is written by Seth W. Hiller, an associate attorney practicing in the areas of Real Estate, Land Use, and Business law.
+If you have any questions about this topic or other land use related issues, please contact Seth at firstname.lastname@example.org or 717-509-7268.